fiatrete/console-chatbot-poweredby-ChatGPT/README.md

 # Chatbot-with-GPT3.5Turbo-API
 A simple Python chatbot implemented with official OpenAI API using model `gpt-3.5-turbo`.
 ChatGPT is powered by `gpt-3.5-turbo`, OpenAI’s most advanced language model.

+You can consider it as the code way of using ChatGPT, and demo for OpenAI API.

 It's much fun to find that:

 1. Using the API to access ChatGPT is **much faster** than directly using the web version of ChatGPT.